BA (Hons)

 Year 1

-In your first year, you'll learn the main theories within social anthropology, and will be introduced to ethnography and anthropological methodological practice.
-You'll complete five compulsory modules and one optional module.
+In your first year, you will learn the main theories within social anthropology, and be introduced to ethnography and anthropological methodological practice.

 Compulsory modules